pgRouting/workshop/docs/source/chapters/wrapper.rst

 Exercise 15 - Road network within an area ...............................................................................

+.. rubric:: Transportation not allowed outside of an area

 * The vehicle is not allowed to operate outside a bounding box:
   ``(7.11606541142, 50.7011037738), (7.14589528858, 50.7210993262)``
 * Create a view of the network area (bounding box).